Aim of this e-book

 My Bangkok Legacies e-book cover

-The easily recognisable cover to my e-book features the distinctive murals in Wat Mahapruettharam depicting the 13 ascetic practices of Buddhism.
+The easily recognisable cover to my Kindle edition features the distinctive murals in Wat Mahapruettharam depicting the 13 ascetic practices of Buddhism.

 Advantages of e-books

 I belong to that generation that would insist on reading a hard copy of a book until I wrote the Bangkok Legacies e-book and started reading other e-books.

 It was only then that I realised that there are numerous advantages to e-book.

 In order to read books online, you need an e-book reader.